0x1CA3/Net/README.md

     Net - A botnet written in C.
 </h1>
 <p align="center">
-	Net is a very easy-to-use botnet that several options while being highly customizable.
+	Net is a very easy-to-use botnet that has several options while being highly customizable.
 </p>

 <p align="center">